-A post by a food blogger went viral earlier this week, and conveniently, at the same time Starbucks started selling their seasonal drink – the Pumpkin Spice Latte.
+A few years ago a post by a food blogger went viral, conveniently, at the same time Starbucks started selling their seasonal drink – the Pumpkin Spice Latte.
 Friends of mine who do not even read healthy living blogs were commenting about it and asking for my thoughts.
 The blogger’s post was reported on by USA Today and other media outlets.
 It was a social media storm.

-Meanwhile, Pumpkin Spice Latte-loving Starbucks customers continued to buy their drinks as usual.
+After the food blog debacle, Pumpkin Spice Latte-loving Starbucks customers continued to buy their drinks as usual.
 I usually order the drink a few times a season, although I wouldn’t consider myself to be a “fangirl” of the drink.
 I read the blogger’s post, the USA Today report, the social media tweets and comments.
-Today I’m drinking an iced Pumpkin Spice Latte – “cancer-causing ingredients” and all.
+Today I’m drinking an iced Pumpkin Spice Latte, and enjoying each sip, questionable ingredients and all.

 - Questionable caramel ingredient in your latte?
 Don’t drink it.

 - Charred burger on the grill?
 Don’t eat it.